ryan-mcclue/ryan-mcclue/src/mcu.md

-Experience with GUI, e.g. workspaces, differentiating board revisions, board selection (board type discovery kit, mcu name), .ioc (initialisation files), adding files in with GUI to have them 'differentiated', dragging out tab to have split code view
+Experience with GUI, e.g. workspaces, differentiating board revisions, board selection (board type discovery kit, mcu name), .ioc (initialisation files), adding files in with GUI to have them 'differentiated', dragging out tab to have split code view, project configuration to alter include paths for release and debug builds,

 Default sets up GPIO, NVIC and SYS (system manager controller?)
 Max out the HCLK in the clock diagram as we are not running off battery.